azufre/REACT-TECH-TEST/README.md

 1. Clone the repository + install dependencies

-2. Record a screencast as you review the code, debug the problems and fix the issues
+2. Record a screencast as you review the code, debug the problems and fix the issues.
+You don't need to turn your camera on, just record your screen.
+Talk through what you're thinking as you review the code so I can understand your process.

 3. Commit your changes